Age of criminal responsibility: Discussion

 This is an aspect of the public policy of parens patriae.
 In the criminal law, each state will consider the nature of its own society and the available evidence of the age at which antisocial behaviors begins to manifest itself.
 Some societies will have qualities of indulgence toward the young and inexperienced, and will not wish them to be exposed to the criminal law system before all other avenues of response have been exhausted.
 Hence, some states have a policy of doli incapax (i.e. incapable of wrong) and exclude liability for all acts and omissions that would otherwise have been criminal after reaching a specified age.
 Hence, no matter what the child may have done, there cannot be a criminal prosecution.
 However, although no criminal liability is inferred, other aspects of law may be applied.
 For example, in Nordic countries, an offense by a person under 15 years of age is considered mostly a symptom of problems in child's development.
 This will cause the social authorities to take appropriate administrative measures to secure the development of the child.
-Such measures may range from counseling to placement at special care unit.
+Such measures may range from counseling to placement at a special care unit.
 Being non-judicial, the measures are not dependent on the severity of the offense committed but on the overall circumstances of the child.

 The policy of treating minors as incapable of committing crimes does not necessarily reflect modern sensibilities.
 Thus, if the rationale of the excuse is that children below a certain age lack the capacity to form the mens rea of an offense, this may no longer be a sustainable argument.
 Indeed, given the different speeds at which people may develop both physically and intellectually, any form of explicit age limit may be arbitrary and irrational.
 Yet, the sense that children do not deserve to be exposed to criminal punishment in the same way as adults remains strong.
 Children have not had experience of life, nor do they have the same mental and intellectual capacities as adults.
 Hence, it might be considered unfair to treat young children in the same way as adults.